thedyrt/ember-cli-mapbox-gl/README.md

 # Ember-cli-mapbox-gl

-Ember CLI addon to integrate Mapbox GL and add a componentn mixin
+Ember CLI addon to integrate Mapbox GL and add a component mixin

 ## Installation